TABLE OF CONTENTS

-Buy a crate spacious enough for your pets to turn around and stand without hitting their head.
+You can buy a crate spacious enough for your pets to turn around and stand without hitting their head.
 If this is your pets first time in a crate, spend some time getting the animal used to being inside the crate.
-Keep a familiar blanket or toy with your pet to make it feel more comfortable during the trip.
+You should also keep a familiar blanket or toy with your pet to make it feel more comfortable during the trip.

 Find Pet-Friendly Hotels

 A lot of hotels across the world have opened up to the idea of having pets over but you still need to do thorough research before booking a hotel.
 Even if they allow pets you need to ensure they have the proper facilities to make your pet feel comfortable.